microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 Welcome to Challenge-05!

-In this challenge you will learn how to export anonymized data from Azure API for FHIR.
+In this challenge, you will learn how to export anonymized data from Azure API for FHIR.

 ## Background